pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
 -s, --section SECTION     Import parameters only in the specified section(s)
+-t, --template-file FILE  Use a config file as reference to import only parameters
 -e, --all-errors          Return all errors in exit codes
 -u, --unsecure            Do not prevent shell injection (could be dangerous)

 FILTERS                   List of parameters that should be imported (others will be ignored)
 ```

 #### Exit codes